ModeratorDecember 5, 2021 at 11:23 pm

 In sigmastudio you can change the sample rate of the project not that of the card that will continue to work with the sample rate set by default. in fact, it is absolutely necessary not to set a sample rate in sigmastudio different from the one set in the processor.

-- This reply was modified 1 week, 2 days ago by GiAnt.
+- This reply was modified 1 month, 3 weeks ago by giant.

 MemberJune 21, 2022 at 5:34 am

 What do you mean by this?
 When you set it in sigmastudio, then click link-compile, you then have to export the schematic.
 That then is used with cygwin to make the file that is incorporated into your application in CCES.